gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-03/index.md

     - `allow_ssh_from_security_group_id` has been renamed to `allow_ssh_from_security_group_ids` and is now a list of security group IDs (instead of just one) from which SSH access will be allowed.
     - `allow_rdp_from_cidr_list`: A new input variable that is a list of CIDR blocks from which RDP access will be allowed.
     - `allow_rdp_from_security_group_ids`: A new input variable that is a list of security group IDs from which RDP access will be allowed.
 - The `source_ami_filter` we were using to find the latest CentOS AMI in Packer templates started to pick up the wrong AMI, probably due to some change in the AWS Marketplace.
-We've updated our filter to fix this as described below.
+We&apos;ve updated our filter to fix this as described below.

 </div>